Written by Laurie Davies

 There are two types of higher education accreditation: institutional and programmatic.
 Let’s define each:

-Institutional accreditation is an accreditation that applies broadly to a college or university, rather than specific programs.
+Formerly known as regional accreditation, institutional accreditation is an accreditation that applies broadly to a college or university, rather than specific programs.
 This type of accreditation serves as assurance that a university meets the quality of standards required to effectively educate its students and has processes in place to continually evaluate and improve its offerings.

 In addition to institutional accreditation, specific programs within an institution may also be accredited.
 Known as programmatic or specialized accreditation, such programs receive an additional level of evaluation and quality assurance.

-Programmatic accreditation, which focuses especially on the curriculum and how it is benchmarked against certain criteria to meet industry standards and prepare students (including online learners) for their industry, can be an important factor for students seeking a degree.
+Programmatic accreditation, which focuses especially on the curriculum and how it is benchmarked against certain criteria to meet industry standards and prepare students, including online learners, for their industry, can be an important factor for students seeking a degree.

 For example, a business program accredited by the Accreditation Council for Business Schools and Programs (ACBSP) would offer a reputable representation of quality and quality assurance that might set it apart from a non-accredited program.